konstantin-brashkin/PostgreSQL_Project_/README.md

     passport_details VARCHAR(50) NOT NULL UNIQUE
 );
 ```
-After that I imported data into these tables from Dataset CSV files that could be foundin this folder: [dataset_csv](/dataset_csv/).
+After that I imported data into these tables from Dataset CSV files that could be found in this folder: [dataset_csv](/dataset_csv/).

 # Writing SQL Queries to Answer Analytical Questions